Dandridge Sisters: Rise to fame

-Career
+Stardom

 The trio became highly recognized as a musical trio at the Cotton Club and often were compared to the Andrews Sisters.
 Although the Dandridge Sisters studied as dancers, their music career led them to study music technically so as to be stable artists.
 After working in New York, they began to be chaperoned by their aunt Geneva Williams rather than their mother.
 They moved to Hawaii for five months performing a show, and then moved to Hollywood to work on musical shorts.
 In Hollywood, they worked for MGM and appeared in Going Places (1938) featuring Louis Armstrong.
 They then went back to New York to perform at the Cotton Club and other nightclubs and theatres.
 They eventually went to Europe in 1939 to perform and travel around in cities in England and Ireland.
 They performed at the London Palladium in a show with the Jack Harris Orchestra and comedian Jack Durant.
 When they returned to the U.S., they hit the height of their stardom in 1940.
 They toured with Jimmie Lunceford and his big band orchestra, and recorded four songs with them.

-The Sisters' relationship
+Personnel

-Vivian Dandridge acted as the leader of the group, in that she arranged all the meetings, rehearsals, and was the group’s spokeswoman.
+Vivian Dandridge, who was a year older than her sister and two younger than Etta, acted as the leader of the group.
+She arranged all the meetings, rehearsals, and was its spokeswoman.
 The sisters all mentioned that they spent much of their spare time (when not performing) dancing and making scrapbooks.
 The three were all seemingly religious (Etta was Roman Catholic) and attended church each Sunday in every city they visited.
 They claimed to make all of their decisions as a musical trio after consulting in a group, but on the whole, the three girls were similar.
 They claimed to have very similar opinions on everything including the way they dressed and their daily habits.
 They also said that they all preferred to be successful women in their musical career rather than seek love and marriage.